C++ Conditions

 If Statement

-The If statement in C++ is a basic control structure that enables the program to execute a block of code only if a certain condition evaluates to true.
+The if statement in C++ is a basic control structure that enables the program to execute a block of code only if a certain condition evaluates to true.
 It provides a way to perform different actions based on whether a particular condition is met.
-The If statement consists of the keyword “if” followed by a condition enclosed in parentheses.
+The if statement consists of the keyword if followed by a condition enclosed in parentheses.
 If the condition is true, the code block associated with the statement will be executed; otherwise, it will be skipped.

 Else Statement

-The Else statement in C++ provides an alternative code block to execute if the condition associated with the preceding If statement is false.
-It allows the program to perform different actions depending on whether the If condition is true or false.
-The Else statement is optional and is declared using the keyword “else” followed by the code block to be executed when the condition is false.
+The else statement in C++ provides an alternative code block to execute if the condition associated with the preceding if statement is false.
+It allows the program to perform different actions depending on whether the if condition is true or false.
+The else statement is optional and is declared using the keyword else followed by the code block to be executed when the condition is false.
 It provides a way to handle a default case or an alternate path when the expected condition is not met.

 Syntax of If-Else Statements